Frikadelle

 A Frikadelle (Note: In German, Frikadelle is pronounced /de/, plural: Frikadellen.
 In Danish, frikadelle is pronounced /da/, plural: frikadeller.) is a rounded, flat-bottomed, pan-fried meatball of ground meat, often likened to the German version of meatballs.
 The origin of the dish is unknown.
-The term Frikadelle is German but the dish is associated with German, Nordic and Polish cuisines.
-They are one of the most popular meals in Poland, where they are known as kotlety mielone (literally "ground cutlets").
+The term Frikadelle is German, but the dish is associated with German, Nordic, and Eastern European cuisines.
+They are one of the most popular meals in Poland, where they are known as kotlety mielone (literally "ground cutlets") or regionally sznycle ("schnitzels").

-There are various local variants of frikadelle throughout Scandinavia, as both a main course and a side dish.
+Various local variants of frikadelle are served throughout Scandinavia, as both a main course and a side dish.
 In Sweden, the word frikadeller refers to meatballs that are boiled, not pan-fried.

+Varieties of frikadelle are also popular across Ukraine, Russia and other countries within the territories of the former Russian Empire and USSR, where they are referred to as kotlety (cyrillic котлети, котлеты).
+These are commonly made with beef and closely resemble German and Polish versions, but can also be made with pork, veal, chicken or even fish, with a famous chicken-based variety being Pozharsky cutlet.
+A related but less similar dish is Chicken Kiev, known as kotlety po-Kiyvsky in Ukraine and Russia.
+At the same time, the word frikadelky (фрикадельки) is reserved for the boiled or steamed varieties and is similar to Swedish frikadeller.

 Etymology

 The origin of the word is uncertain.
 According to the Etymologisches Wörterbuch des Deutschen, the noun Frikadelle (pl.
-Frikadellen) can be found at the end of the 17th century in German, and is related to the French noun fricandeau, and the Latin verb frīgere ("to roast" or "to fry").
+Frikadellen) can be found at the end of the 17th century in German and is related to the French noun fricandeau, and the Latin verb frīgere ("to roast" or "to fry").

 The name of the dish in German is famously variable, with at least 16 recorded regional variants including Boulette/Bulette, Bratklops, Fleischpflanzerl, Fleischlaberl, Fleischküchle and Grilletta/Grillette as well as the Austrian Faschiertes Laibchen.
 It may be derived from fricandeau de veau, a dish of sliced veal, larded with pork fat.
 In the Dictionnaire des dictionnaires (1837) fricadelle is defined as, "In Belgium, a ball of ground, cooked meat" and a separate word, fricadèle, is defined as fricandeau.
-And in Phillips's New World of Words (1706) it is defined as "Fricandoe, a sort of Scotch Collops made of thin slices of Veal, well larded and stuff'd."
+And in Phillips's New World of Words (1706) it is defined as "Fricandoe, a sort of Scotch collops made of thin slices of Veal, well larded and stuff'd."
 The Oxford English Dictionary defines fricandele (variation fricadelle) as a "quasi-French form of fricandeau".